raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

    plugboard_settings='')
 ```

-+ Add some code to set the initial position of the Enigma machine rotors to `U`, `Y`, and `T` to match the sending machine.
++ Add some code to set the initial positions of the rotors to `U`, `Y`, and `T` to match the sending machine.

 ```python
 # Set the initial position of the Enigma rotors
 machine.set_display('UYT')
 ```

 The other operator sent you "PWE" as the key for this message.
-The key was encrypted before sending to prevent an eavesdropper from being able to read it.
+Before sending, the key was encrypted to prevent an eavesdropper from being able to read it.

-You first need to use your Enigma machine to recover the **actual** message key by decrypting "PWE" using the settings sheet's rotor start position: `U`, `Y`, and `T`.
+You first need to use your Enigma machine to recover the **actual** message key by decrypting "PWE" using the settings sheet's rotor start positions: `U`, `Y`, and `T`.

 + Add the following code to decrypt the key, and run your program to display the decrypted key: